drpicox/david-rodenas.com/_notes/angularjs-components-typescript.md

     Shows how to write Angular1 components
     using the new .component syntax of Angular 1.5, and typescript using classes and DDO.
-    It is closer to Angular1 intentions and do not create a new way to do the same.
 snippet: |
     ```javascript
     export const HelloWorldComponent = {